List of Trapped in the Closet chapters: Video synopsis: Chapters 1–12

 In this chapter, the midget jumps out of the cabinet and fights with James.
 After James' constant roughing up on the midget, Bridget runs upstairs where she pulls out a number from her purse.
 Meanwhile, back downstairs, James puts the midget on the table and demands to know why he was at his house.
 The midget continues telling him that he was paid not to tell, which only angers James, who pulls his gun on him.
 When he does, the midget defecates.
 Back at Sylvester's house, he, Twan and Gwendolyn are playing cards when the phone rings.
 When Gwendolyn answers it, she hears a panicked Bridget, who tells her she found her number in James' pocket.
 After a minute, Gwendolyn hangs up and gives Sylvester and Twan the address to the house, presumably to stop the fight.
 Back at James' house, James and the midget continue fighting until Bridget comes back to the kitchen with a double-barreled shotgun.
 When James points his gun at Bridget, the midget takes his inhaler out.
 A few seconds later, Sylvester and Twan burst through the door and Sylvester points his gun at James.
-Sylvester and Twan notice a peculiar odor in the house.
+Sylvester and Twan notice a peculiar odor in the house (presumably from the midget).
 Due to Sylvester and Twan's entrance, the midget faints on the table.